-Due to the extraordinary circumstances as a result of COVID-19, the council has taken the decision to close the vehicle testing station at Pembroke Road.
-As a result the Council will now accept valid MOT certificates provided by an external testing station until the Council testing station reopens.
-As stated previously, Enhanced Vehicle Inspections (EVI) have been suspended, however we do continue to require licensed vehicles to have a satisfactory MOT at least every 12 months.
+Due to the extraordinary circumstances as a result of COVID-19, the Council’s vehicle testing station at Pembroke Road remains closed and Enhanced Vehicle Inspections (EVI) have been suspended.
+The Council is continuing to accept valid MOT certificates provided by an external testing station for vehicles licence renewals, and replacement vehicles such as insurance vehicles, until the Council testing station reopens.
+We continue to require licensed vehicles to have a satisfactory MOT at least every 12 months.
 All vehicles issued licences without an EVI will be required to attend for an inspection once we are able to resume these inspections.
-All licence renewal applications must continue to be submitted in good time, with a recently issued MOT pass certificate, before the current licence expires to ensure continuation of the vehicle licence.
-We will continue to accept new applications however these will not be issued until such time as we are able to perform satisfactory EVIs.
+All licence renewal applications must continue to be submitted in good time, with a recently issued MOT pass certificate (within the previous month), before the current licence expires to ensure continuation of the vehicle licence.
+We will accept new applications however these will not be issued until such time as we are able to perform satisfactory EVIs.

 Operators can continue to renew their licences and apply for new licences.

-We will no longer be issuing licence plates and signs for licensed vehicles or driver badges for licensed drivers.
-We are now issuing electronic copies of licences for licensed operators, drivers and vehicles.
+Please note that we have delayed issuing licence plates and signs for licensed vehicles and driver badges for licensed drivers.
+We are issuing electronic copies of licences for licensed operators, drivers and vehicles.
 Copies of the current licence must be made available on request, either as a printed copy or electronically.
 All licence holders must continue to renew their licences at the appropriate time in order to legally continue to work.

 Important changes to taxi and private hire licensing in 2019